How to Handle Being Overqualified

 Why?
 An office manager is looking at two resumes for an accounting position.
 The first resume is from a former Chief Financial Officer of a large company.
 The second resume is an administrative assistant who performed accounting duties in her prior job.
-Chances are the office manager will tell the former CFO they are overqualified for the position and hire the administrative assistant.
+Given the choice, the office manager will tell the former CFO they are overqualified for the position and hire the administrative assistant.
 The manager knows that once the hiring situation improves, the CFO will leave for a more appropriate position.
 They also know that while the CFO would be happy with the income in the short term, long term contentment is not likely.

 High unemployment is also a time of re-invention.
 Share that you are changing careers and realize that you need to start in a more entry level position.

 Spending more time with your family is also an excellent argument.
-In your previous high level, fast paced position, you had little time to spend with your family.
+In your previous high level, fast-paced position, you had little time to spend with your family.
 This position will allow you to spend quality time at home.

-Take heart however, more and more employers are realizing the benefit of hiring the “overqualified” worker (for less money).
+Take heart, however, more and more employers are realizing the benefit of hiring the “overqualified” worker (for less money).
 They realize they gain wealth of knowledge for less money.

 Content copyright © 2021 by Dianne Walker.
 All rights reserved.

 This content was written by Dianne Walker.
 If you wish to use this content in any manner, you need written permission.
-Contact Dianne Walker for details.
+Contact BellaOnline Administration for details.